armaanPy/CronosPOSChainNode/README.md

 * Under the Name section, enter: crypt0def1x

+* Please note: you can name the private key whatever you wish, however for the purpose of this demo I have instructed to name it as crypt0def1x as this is the variable configured in the Terraform variables.tf file.
+If you wish to choose a different name please do so, and I will advise on the changes needed later on in Step 3.

 * For Key pair type, select "RSA".

 * Finally for the Private key file format, select ".pem".
 Once you click create, the key file will be downloaded on to your local machine - keep this safe.